Olga Aniskovtseva

-Olga Aniskovtseva (born 22 April 1982) is an international football midfielder currently playing for Bobruichanka.
+Olga Aniskovtseva (born 22 April 1982) is a Belarusian international football midfielder currently playing for Bobruichanka.

 She debuted in international competitions in the inaugural UEFA Women's Cup edition in 2001, playing for Bobruichanka.
 In September 2011 she scored both goals in SShVSM's 2-1 win against SV Neulengbach, and earlier in August she scored the winner in Belarus first match in the UEFA Women's Euro 2013 qualification over Estonia.